kcanamar/code-every-day/log.md

 **Today's Progress**: Completed problems on codewars.

 **Thoughts**: What a day, secured a lead to do some freelance work with a new client.
-More codewars today, feels like code wars challenges more of my fundementals which is what I would like to work on more.
+More codewars today, feels like code wars challenges more of my fundamentals which is what I would like to work on more.

 **Links to Work** [problem 1](https://github.com/kcanamar/code-every-day/blob/main/codewars/return-negative.js), [problem 2](https://github.com/kcanamar/code-every-day/blob/main/codewars/basic-mathematical-operations.js), [problem 3](https://github.com/kcanamar/code-every-day/blob/main/codewars/shortest-word.js), [problem 4](https://github.com/kcanamar/code-every-day/blob/main/codewars/highest-and-lowest.js)